 See, staying healthy is the reason for this quarantine.
 Not only our own health, but others as well.
-If you are doing one thing, and one thing only during the quarantine, it’s doing everything in your power to stay as healthy as possible.
+That is the one thing you must do.
 And it is precisely with your health in mind that I decided to write this post.

 Because it’s not only our physical health that’s at stake.
 Our mental, and emotional health can and has already been affected by the current situation.

-So, in addition to staying home to help stop the quick spread of the virus, make sure you do some sort of exercising.
-Everyone’s situation is different, but if you don’t have your own backyard where you can do a bit of moving around without running into others, then at least do some stretches (there are tons of free videos on YouTube and other platforms), and if possible, do some of your work standing up.
-A stand up desk is ideal, but if you don’t have one, try moving your laptop to your kitchen counter for bit every day.
+In addition to staying home to help stop the quick spread of the virus, make sure you excercise.
+Everyone’s situation is different, of course.
+But if you don’t have your own backyard where you can do a bit of moving around without running into others, at least do some stretches.
+There are tons of free videos on YouTube and other platforms.
+If at all possible, do some of your work standing up.
+A stand up desk is ideal.
+In lieu of one, try moving your laptop to your kitchen counter for bit every day.

-Lastly, but no less important, please, please, please, do not spend mindless hours scrolling thru Facebook or any other social media.
-While there’s a lot of good information that is shared, there’s also a ton of conspiracy theories, homemade covic-19 “cures” that are garbage, and of course, the constant flow of rising death tolls, bad government policy, and unrealistic “cure/vaccine” date predictions that are not based on facts, and greatly appeal to the gullible.
+Lastly, but no less important, please, please, please, do not spend mindless hours scrolling thru social media.
+True, there’s a lot of good information that is shared.
+But also true, there’s also a ton of conspiracy theories, homemade covic-19 “cures” that are garbage.
+And don’t get me started with the news of the rising death tolls, bad government policy, and unrealistic “cure/vaccine” date predictions that are not based on facts, and greatly appeal to the gullible.

 And whatever you do, please stay at home unless you absolutely have to go somewhere.